FindLab/FindLab.github.io/source/_drafts/midi-indexing.md

 Early in 1999, Cavalcanti et al. proposed a MIDI indexing system scheme[^1].
-The system converts a melody notes sequence into a new sequence of 7 dimensional[^2] wavelet transformed vectors, then match query melody notes by measuring Euclidean distance between feature vectors.
+The system converts a melody notes sequence into a new sequence of 7 dimensional[^2] wavelet transformed vectors, then match a piece of query melody notes by measuring Euclidean distance between feature vectors.
 This scheme has several advantages:

 * Local matching.
 Query melody can be a short fragment, whose length is just enough to distinguish source music from other similar ones.